Explore the Actor’s Craft and Deepen Your Performance Skills

 More admissions and application information available here.

 Please prepare 1 monologue, around 2 minutes in length.
-It should be from a play that speaks to you - you either love or hate the message that the playwright is communicating.
-The character should be age-appropriate.
+It should be from a play that speaks to you, one that you are excited to work on; the character should be age-appropriate.
+Auditions wil be held in October and early November.

 Tuition and Fees